Miguel Rojas Player Props: Dodgers vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 17th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings put together by the Mets pitching staff ranks 14th in MLB.

-- The Mets' 4.02 team ERA ranks 11th among all league pitching staffs.
+- The Mets have a 4.14 team ERA that ranks 11th across all league pitching staffs.

-- Mets pitchers combine to allow 22 total home runs at a clip of 1.4 per game (to rank 23rd in baseball).
+- Mets pitchers combine to give up 25 total home runs at a rate of 1.5 per game (fourth-most in the league).

-- Peterson (0-2) gets the starting nod for the Mets in his fourth start of the season.
-He has a 4.91 ERA in 14 2/3 innings pitched, with 16 strikeouts.
+- Megill (3-0 with a 2.25 ERA and 13 strikeouts in 16 2/3 innings pitched) gets the start for the Mets, his fourth of the season.

-- In his last time out on Tuesday against the San Diego Padres, the lefty went 5 2/3 innings, giving up two earned runs while surrendering six hits.
+- In his last appearance on Wednesday, the righty went five innings against the San Diego Padres, allowing two earned runs while surrendering three hits.

-- The 27-year-old has a 4.91 ERA and 9.8 strikeouts per nine innings in three games this season, while giving up a batting average of .328 to his opponents.
+- The 27-year-old has put up an ERA of 2.25, with 7.3 strikeouts per nine innings, in three games this season.
+Opponents are batting .207 against him.

 © 2023 Data Skrive.
 All rights reserved.